International Stakeholder Workshop Day 1

 Session:

-Marketplace of GE activities and Research – Poster Exhibition
+Room 1: Marketplace of GE activities and Research – Poster Exhibition

 Room 2: Co-creating structural change through research funding policies